ahmedmchamed/polymorphism_composition_quiz_hw/polymorphism_composition_quiz.md

 **8. What is/are the advantage(s) of using composition?**

-* Makes the program structure easier to follow.
+* Makes the program structure and class implementations easier to follow.
 * Avoids confusion by limiting number of potential methods that would need to be overridden.

 **9. When an object is destroyed, what happens to all the objects it is composed of?**

 An object *owns* all of the other objects that form its composition.
-When an object is destroyed, all of object it is composed of are also destroyed as a result.
+When an object is destroyed, all of the objects it is composed of are also destroyed as a result.